DeetonRushy/DeeL/README.md

 # DeeL (Work In Progress)

-An esoteric language, that barely works at the moment.
+An esoteric language that barely works at the moment.

 # DISCLAIMER
 This isn't actually a language persay, there are no types that actually build the language